quantum-mechanics-for-everyone/simulations/photons/readme.md

-This directory contains simulations that use a code engine, the QUANTUM engine (QUANTUM-engine.js).
+This directory contains simulations that use a code engine, the PHOTON engine (PHOTON-engine.js).
 This engine is capable of rendering 3D graphics using Three.js and WebGL, and SVG graphics using RaphaelJS.
+It uses 2D and 3D animations to teach students about the nature of photons.

 The engine supports exercises on:
 - [The polarization of light](https://en.wikipedia.org/wiki/Linear_polarization)